kgiszewski/LearnUmbraco7/Chapter 05 - Helpers, Contexts and Service API's/12 - LogHelper.md

 You can suppress errors from hitting the log based on level by altering the settings in your `~/config/log4net.config`.
 You can fiddle with the formatting and even add additional levels.

 ##Logging Sample##
 The `LogHelper` takes a class name as it's argument and will appear in the written log to assist where the error is coming from.
-When logger with the `Error` level, you will send the exception class as well.
+When logging with the `Error` level, you will send the exception class as well.

 ```c#
 using System;